Reward Redistribution for CVaR MDPs using a Bellman Operator on L-infinity: Background

 \subsection{State Augmentation for CVaR}

-To solve the inner optimization in \eqref{eq:reformulated_cvar1}, \cite{bauerle2011markov} proposed an elegant solution: augment the original state space with an auxiliary variable that tracks the cumulative reward over the trajectory.
+To solve the inner optimization in \eqref{eq:reformulated_cvar1}, \citet{bauerle2011markov} proposed an elegant solution: augment the original state space with an auxiliary variable that tracks the cumulative reward over the trajectory.
 Specifically, the augmented state space $\bar{\S} := \mathcal{S} \times \R$, consists of the nominal state $s$ and a numerical threshold $z$ which tracks the accumulated reward so far along a trajectory.
 This \emph{augmented} state encodes all necessary information of the history, and evolves deterministically according to for all $(s,z), (s',z')\in\bar{\S}$.
 This augmented state $(s,z)$ is Markov and consequently allows for applying DP solutions to search over stationary policies that are provably optimal.
-Stationary policies on the augmented space are denoted by $\tilde{\boldsymbol{\pi}}:= (\tilde{\pi},\tilde{\pi},\cdots)\in\tilde{\Pi}$. \cite{bauerle2011markov} solve the inner problem in \eqref{eq:reformulated_cvar1} using the augmented MDP via an optimal Bellman operator defined as:
+Stationary policies on the augmented space are denoted by $\tilde{\boldsymbol{\pi}}:= (\tilde{\pi},\tilde{\pi},\cdots)\in\tilde{\Pi}$.

+\citet{bauerle2011markov} solved the inner problem in \eqref{eq:reformulated_cvar1} using the augmented MDP via an optimal Bellman operator defined as:

-for $(s,z)\in\bar{\S}$, with unique fixed point $v^*(s,z):= \E{\tau\sim \mathbb{P}^{\pi}_s}{}{-(R(\tau)+z)_-}$.\footnote{\cite{bauerle2011markov} minimize the CVaR of a cost, so we adapted their formulation to our reward setting.} The operator $T$ possesses desirable properties, namely satisfying $\gamma$ contraction under sup-norm, whose fixed point characterizes an optimal policy $\tilde{\pib}$.
+for $(s,z)\in\bar{\S}$, with unique fixed point $v^*(s,z):= \E{\tau\sim \mathbb{P}^{\pi}_s}{}{-(R(\tau)+z)_-}$.\footnote{\citet{bauerle2011markov} minimized the CVaR of a cost, so we adapted their formulation to our reward setting.} The operator $T$ possesses desirable properties, namely satisfying a $\gamma$ contraction under sup-norm, whose fixed point characterizes an optimal policy $\tilde{\pib}$.
 However, these properties are only guaranteed in a very restricted set of unbounded functions that are non-decreasing in $z$, 1-Lipschitz, compactly supported in $z$, and can be expressed as a function $c(s)+z$ when $z<0$.

+When viewed on the more practical space of bounded functions, $T$ unfortunately has a non-informative fixed point, as formalized in the following lemma (proof in Appendix~\ref{proof:thm:BauerleFP0}). \begin{lemma} The Bellman operator $T$ has the zero function $\boldsymbol{0}$ as its unique fixed point, in the set $\Linf(\bar{\S})$ of bounded functions. \end{lemma}

+The above operator also inherently captures sparse rewards in the augmented MDP, raising challenges of temporal credit assignment \cite{pignatelli2023survey}.